medic/cht-docs/content/en/apps/guides/forum-offline.md

 ## Overview

-In this post we look at setting up an instance of the CHT server that is initially online so it can be configured, but ultimately is deployed fully offline.
+In this post we look at setting up an instance of the [CHT server](https://communityhealthtoolkit.org/) that is initially online so it can be configured, but ultimately is deployed fully offline.
 We'll be using the information from the newly published [Offline CHT Server](https://docs.communityhealthtoolkit.org/apps/guides/offline/) guide in the CHT docs as well as the existing guide on [how to deploy a self-hosted CHT server](https://github.com/medic/cht-infrastructure/tree/master/self-hosting).

 Our environment has the following setup:
   * A router with the IP `192.168.8.1`
   * A WiFi access point (AP) (using the one in the router)
   * A CHT server running on Ubuntu 20.04 with a static IP of `192.168.8.2`
+  * A [Pi-hole](https://pi-hole.net/) server with DNS and DHCP services
   * An Android device running Android 10
   * An unbranded install of [medic-android 0.7.3](https://github.com/medic/medic-android/releases/download/v0.7.3/medic-android-v0.7.3-unbranded-webview-arm64-v8a-release.apk)